 5. Participating in Parades at Antigua Carnival

 T-Shirt mas bands are quite common in most Caribbean carnivals, but Antigua Carnival is the only one that has an entire parade just for T-Shirt mas bands.
-So instead of elaborate traditional or modern feather costumes, the only requirement for those who take part in the parade which goes through the streets of St John’s is a troupe T-shirt.
+So instead of elaborate traditional or modern feather costumes, the only requirement for those who take part in the parade, which goes through the streets of St John’s, is a troupe T-shirt.
 The T-shirt mas bands are not just colorful but also fashionable, and many women modify their T-shirts to make bikinis, dresses, and rompers.
 Some men also alter their T-shirts though the designs are not as elaborate.
 To find a mas band to participate with, check out the Antigua Carnival website.

 6. Spectating the Monday + Tuesday Parades at Antigua Carnival

-7. Antigua Carnival Vacation Packages
+7. General Tips for Enjoying Antigua Carnival

 How to get to Antigua

-To get to Antigua, search for flights arriving at the V. C. Bird International Airport (IATA: ANU) located 5miles northeast of St. John’s, the capital of Antigua and Barbuda.
+To get to Antigua, search for flights arriving at the V. C. Bird International Airport (IATA: ANU) located 5 miles northeast of St. John’s, the capital of Antigua and Barbuda.

 From Canada, search for flights to Antigua via CanJet and Air Canada.